espocrm/documentation/docs/development/modules.md

 Note that you need to clear cache after creating new classes.

 You can also create any classes for your logic.
-It's up to you in what directory to place them and how to name them.
+In what directories to place and how to name them is at your discretion.

 ## Frontend files